donbonifacio/blog/content/post/leveling-up-developers.md

 also how to revert actions, how to rewrite history with interactive rebasing, and how to build a good commit _timeline_.

+And finally, we have the process to understand how things are done by looking at the manual and/or the source code.
+It's said that we can save _minutes_ of reading documentation if we invest _hours_ of trial and error.

 ## Vision

 A _good_ attitude is the most remarkable trait of a top performer.
 When I'm